JakeGWater/vpifg.com/source/fundamentals/timecode.rst

         Example: ``scene1-shot3-00014291.exr``

-        :doc:`/guides/nuke` natively uses Frame Numbering. :doc:`/guides/resolve` can use both Frame Numbering as well as SMPTE timecodes.
+        [Nuke]_ natively uses Frame Numbering.
+[Resolve]_ can use both Frame Numbering as well as SMPTE timecodes.